Kąty Rybackie

-Kąty Rybackie (German : Bodenwinkel) is a village in the administrative district of Gmina Sztutowo, within Nowy Dwór Gdański County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km north-east of Sztutowo, 16 km north-east of Nowy Dwór Gdański, and 39 km east of the regional capital Gdańsk.
+Kąty Rybackie (German : Bodenwinkel) is a village in the administrative district of Gmina Sztutowo, within Nowy Dwór County, Pomeranian Voivodeship, in northern Poland.

 History

 The village was administratively part of the Pomeranian Voivodeship in the provinces of Royal Prussia and Greater Poland in the Kingdom of Poland until the Second Partition of Poland in 1793, when it was annexed by Prussia, and from 1871 to 1919 it was also part of Germany.
 From 1920 to 1939 it formed part of the Free City of Danzig (Gdańsk), and afterwards it was annexed by Nazi Germany at the start of World War II in 1939.
 It became again part of Poland following Germany's defeat in the war in 1945.